WasheeWashee/azure-database-migration538/README.md

 This confirms that the user does not have the permission to edit or delete any of the data, verifying that the newly created user has all of the expected permissions of the DB Reader role.

+### Final Thoughts <a name="conclusion"></a>

+In this project, we have utilised a wide variety of Microsoft Azure services in order to create a protected, reliable and flexible database system on the Cloud.
+The full details of the system's architecture can be found in the UML diagram, included within this repository.
+In doing so, we have not only gained experience with core Cloud Engineering tasks, but also learned about the importance of abiding by the key principles introduced to us in the course, like regular backups, RBAC, data validation etc. We hope that we can bring these benefits to any company looking to expand or transition into a cloud-based computing system, but the amount that has been learned is enough for me to label this project a success.